chrischenhub/AC215_AgentNET/docs/milestone4.md

 ![alt text](../Image/CICD.png)

 ## MCP
-In this milesonte, we changed the websrapping code in `src/datapipline` folder to fit the new html structure in the MCP link website and make sure the webscrapping still works.
+In this milestone, we changed the webscraping code in `src/datapipline` folder to fit the new HTML structure in the MCP link website and make sure the webscraping still works.

-We collected 20+ more new MCPs including the MCP for some google apps like gmail, google map, google dock, etc
+We collected 20+ more new MCPs, including the MCP for Google Apps such as Gmail, Google Maps, Google Dock, etc

 ## RAG Chunking Strategy Update
 Legacy chunking in `RAG_legacy.py` embedded one chunk per tool (name/slug/params), so as MCP coverage grew and tool counts exploded the vector store ballooned and searches had to scan thousands of vectors.
 The new `RAG.py` collapses to one chunk per server with a `[Server: name] headline plus a concise “Use for” intent from the description`, avoiding tool-level explosion while keeping child_link for routing.
 That trims embeddings to roughly one chunk per MCP, so similarity search and scoring run over far fewer vectors.
 Ranking now needs only a small k_tools to pick top servers instead of sifting through every tool.
 With more MCPs onboarded the old tool-centric search was taking ~2 minutes to return results; the server-level chunking brings latency back to interactive speed.